Block Filters

 block_type_metadata

 Filters the raw metadata loaded from the block.json file when registering a block type on the server with PHP.
-It allows applying modifications before the metadata gets processed.
+It allows modifications to be applied before the metadata gets processed.

 return $metadata;